luethe007/Udagram/README.md

 - Feed Backend
 - Users Backend.

-Each of these components are containerized and deployed to a Kubernetes cluster on AWS.
+Each of these components have been containerized and deployed to a Kubernetes cluster on AWS to pass the Microservices project.
+The app was only hosted for the sake of this project, so it is not available anymore.

 You can check my infrastructure in the /screenshots folder.

 Feel free to provide me any feedback.